Regina King Reflects on Difference in Police Response to Black Lives Matter Protests Versus Capitol Riot - E! Online

 Back in June, demonstrators gathered across Washington D.C. to peacefully protest police brutality and racial injustice.
 Some protestors sat by the Lincoln Memorial as members of the National Guard lined the steps while other demonstrators marched near the White House and in Lafayette Square.
 As reported by CNN, police sprayed tear gas and fired rubber bullets at protestors to break up the crowd ahead of President Donald Trump's visit to St. John's Episcopal Church.
 The National Guard's Maj.
 Adam DeMarco later told lawmakers the demonstrators were "subjected to an unprovoked escalation and excessive use of force."

-Forbes, citing the Metropolitan Police Department, also reported that 427 "un-rest related" arrests were made between May 30 and June 2, 2020.
+Forbes, citing the Metropolitan Police Department, also reported 427 "unrest-related" arrests were made in Washington D.C. between May 30 and June 2, 2020.

 On Wednesday, hundreds of Trump supporters stormed the Capitol just as Congress was beginning the ceremonial count of the Electoral College votes to certify President-elect Joe Biden's win.
 Violence and chaos ensued: Barricades were broken, windows were destroyed and lawmakers were forced to be evacuated.
 Amid acts of domestic terrorism, Trump did not call in the National Guard until about two hours after the rioters entered the Capitol.
 According to CNN, four people died, including a woman who was shot by police.
 At least 52 arrests were made that day, 26 of which were made on Capitol grounds, per the outlet.